Fahad-Tech-Solution/Risk-Profile-Adviser-Simplicity/README.md

 ## Functionality Overview

-- Users fill out dynamic forms for various assessment categories.
+- Users complete a multi-step risk profile form.
 - The system validates and formats input data in real time.
-- Upon completion, a report is generated and sent via email.
+- Upon completion, a risk profile report is generated and can be sent via email.
-- Admins and advisers can review submitted data and reports.
+- Advisers can review submitted profiles and reports.

 ## License